theodoremoreland/Notes/AWS/Solutions_Architect/Services/EC2.md

 ## Placement group strategies:
 ### Cluster
 Packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+EC2s of this placement group can **NOT** be spread across multiple AZs.

 ### Spread
 Strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+**EC2s of this placement group can be spread across multiple AZs.**
+Spread placement groups can only have 7 running instances per Availability Zone.

 ### Partition